-UPDATED APRIL 21, 2021: Today Mount Dora's Planning & Zoning Commission voted to pursue an ordinance to increase building heights in the city, including in its historic downtown.
+APRIL 2021 UPDATE: Planning & Zoning Commission member John Cataldo resigned in protest of the process and conduct that occurred at the April 21 meeting.
+APRIL 21, 2021 UPDATE: The Mount Dora's Planning & Zoning Commission voted to pursue an ordinance to increase building heights in the city, including in its historic downtown.

 In advance of the public P & Z meeting, the City had advised that no votes would be taken.
 However, the chairmaninitiateda vote without making a motion or receiving a second, which didn't provide an opportunity for amendments from other commission members.
-Some members and residents expressed their frustration with the vote process and conduct.
+During the meeting some members and residents expressed their frustration with process and conduct of the commission's chairman.

 Ultimately, the Commission voted 4-3 to advance "Option A" (see below) which was the most lenient option for developers.
 P & Z will vote on the finalized ordinance at its May 19 public meeting at 10 a.m. at City Hall.
 The P & Z Commission consists of city residents appointed by Mount Dora City Council members.
 The chairman serves as Council Member Doug Bryant's seat and serves at the pleasure of the City Council.